tfpauly/privacy-proxy/draft-private-access-tokens.md

 Private Access Tokens and for Origins to work.
 However, similar DoS vectors already exist for Origins, e.g., at the underlying TLS layer.

+## Man-in-the-Middle Attacks

+An attacker that can act as a man-in-the-middle for Mediator/Issuer communication can influence or disrupt the ability for the Issuer to correctly rate-limit token issuance.
+Communication between Mediators and Issuers MUST use a secure HTTPS connection, and SHOULD prevent man-in-the-middle attacks by employing an approach like TLS certificate pinning.

+An attacker than can act as a man-in-the-middle for Client/Origin communication can observe a TokenChallenge, and can view a Token being presented for authentication to an Origin.
+Origins can avoid this Token being used for some future connection by the attacker impersonating the Client by ensuring that the redemption_nonce presented in the TokenChallenge is bound to the specific TLS session with the Client.

 # Privacy Considerations {#privacy-considerations}

+## Origin Verification

+Private Access Tokens are defined in terms of a Client authenticating to an Origin, where the "origin" is used as defined in {{?RFC6454}}.
+In order to limit cross-origin correlation, Clients MUST verify that the origin_name presented in the TokenChallenge structure ({{scheme}}) matches the origin that is providing the HTTP authentication challenge, where the matching logic is defined for same-origin policies in {{?RFC6454}}.
+Clients MAY further limit which authentication challenges they are willing to respond to, for example by only accepting challenges when the origin is a web site to which the user navigated.

+## Client Identification with Unique Keys

+Client activity could be linked if an Origin and Issuer collude to have unique keys targeted at specific Clients or sets of Clients.
+In order to mitigate this risk, the Mediator is able to see and validate the key_id presented by the Client to the Issuer.
+As described in
+{{issuance}}, Mediators MUST validate that the key_id in the client's AccessTokenRequest matches a known public key for the Issuer.
+This validation should allow for key rotation across all Clients, but not allow for per-Client targetted keys.

 ## Issuer and Mediator Ownership